8 Travel Traps to Avoid If You're Heading to Singapore

 • Buy SGD from your bank in cash - if this service is supported

-There are different ways to pay for your trip to Singapore - which can all involve their own fees, and which may net you a better or worse exchange rate depending on which you pick.
+There are different ways to take money to Singapore - which can all involve their own fees, and which may net you a better or worse exchange rate depending on which you pick.

 Generally, Singapore is pretty cashless - most retailers and restaurants, and even many small food stores at hawker centers, will take a card payment.
 There are also ATMs everywhere if you decide you really need cash - making spending with a travel card a smart option for many people.
 Read a comprehensive guide on currency in Singapore.